desty2k/Kalaha/README.md

 pip install -r requirements.txt
 ```

-## Using CAutoPlayer
+## Using C++ extensions
-To speed up minimax algorithm, `AutoPlayer` module has been rewritten in C++.
+To speed up best move search you can use C++ version of algorithms.
-Build it by using following command.
+Build them by using following command.
 ```shell
 python setup.py build
 ```